 The marketing industry is on the cusp of a wave of innovation that will have huge implications for DAM evolution and provide significant areas of growth.
 Brandworkz is a platform focused on DAM for sales and marketing so that is what we are best placed to comment on, but in our view DAM has an enormous opportunity to be part of that innovation.

-Let me explain some of the exciting new advances and how digital asset management can play a major role, given the right set of circumstances.
+Let me explain some of the exciting new advances and how digital asset management can play a major role in brand communications, given the right set of circumstances.

 Connections and context